exercism/elm-analyzer/README.md

 This will run the Analyzer on a predefined set of exercises in `test_data` and compare the outputs to expected outputs.

-More tests are defined in the `tests` folder and can be ran with `elm-test`.
+More tests are defined in the `tests` folder and can be run with `elm-test`.

 ## Formatting